digitalsolopreneur/company/SOURCE/limited.md

 8. Is a notary required?
 9. Does the LTD need a UK bank account?
 10. Do owners need to have bank accounts in UK?
-11. Is a registered office required?
+11. Is a registered office required? --> You atleast need a postbox ( https://www.gov.uk/limited-company-formation/company-address )
-12. Can it be a virtual or rented adress?
+12. Can it be a virtual or rented adress? --> Yes( https://www.gov.uk/limited-company-formation/company-address )
 13. How expensive would be the cheapest offer?
-14. Does the company need an office located in the country of registration (UK)?
+14. Does the company need an office located in the country of registration (UK)? --> No ( https://www.gov.uk/limited-company-formation/company-address )
 15. Can a company office be a home adress?
-Home office
+Home office --> Yes ( https://www.gov.uk/limited-company-formation/company-address )

 ### Export of Products/Services